-No student shall be permitted to compete in a try-out, practice, or game unless such student has filed with the Athletic Director a certificate of physical fitness issued by a licensed physician, physician's assistant, or nurse practitioner as set forth in the Illinois State Statute not more than 395 days preceding such tryout, practice, or contest in any athletic activity.
+No student shall be permitted to compete in a try-out, practice, or game unless such student has filed with the Athletic Director a certificate of physical fitness issued by a licensed physician, physician's assistant, or nurse practitioner as set forth in the Illinois State Statues not more than 395 days preceding such tryout, practice, or contest in any athletic activity.
 No student shall be allowed to participate following a disabling illness or injury without a physician's release.
-Students must be fully cleared to participate in PE in order to be cleared for sports as well.